Little Yellow Wheelbarrow

 I made sure every single kitchen doodad had a home in this tiny kitchen.
 It required a bit of creativity and a few custom DIY projects, but it pulled together very well.

-I keep all my stainless steel pots, pans, strainers and utensils on my pot rack.
+I keep all my stainless steel pots, pans, strainers, and utensils on my pot rack.
 They are always within reach, and I never have to dig around a bottom cabinet to find a pot.
-The pot rack also freed up an entire bottom cabinet!

 You can find the plans for the pot rack here.

-2. Open shelves
+2. Install Open Shelves

 We had one wall that was too small for a cabinet, so we decided to add a few open shelves.
 It was a perfect location above the dishwasher, making loading and unloading a breeze.